 - when we procure Luxon-branded promotional merchandise, this is sourced from a supplier which is a member of the Ethical Trading Initiative and Sedex (the Supplier Ethical Data Exchange).

 Training and compliance

-All Luxon Payments LTD employees are required to read, understand and commit to follow our Global Conduct Policy.
+All Luxon employees are required to read, understand and commit to follow our Global Conduct Policy.
 Members of senior management receive specific face-to-face training on our Global Conduct Policy in order to promote the policy throughout our organisation.